-Obtain and concisely record an accurate patient history, including chief complaint, past ocular history, family history, systemic illness, medications, allergies and drug reactions, and social history.
+Obtain and concisely record an accurate patient history: Chief complaint, past ocular history, family history, systemic illnesses, medications, allergies and drug reactions, social history.

 Apply proper ocular dressings and shields.

 Follow divisional protocols for eye drop instillation, including cycloplegics and topical anesthetics.

 Label newly opened bottles with expiration dates.

 Understand the indications / contraindications for use in dilation,

 Properly assist physically or visually disabled patients.

 Adhere to regulations regarding drug samples and drug sample logs.